Wool For Sale

 What are the breeds of sheep that grow the wool we sell?

-Romney Fleeces
+Romney and Romney cross Fleeces

 Clun Forest Fleeces